-Use & Care of Banneton Baskets
+Use & Care for Banneton Baskets

 Initial Treatment

-Spray the inside of the baskets lightly with Food
+- Spray the inside of the baskets lightly with Food

-Release Spray with flour, or a similar grease dust.
+- Release Spray with flour, or a similar grease dust.

 To Use